tessgi/TessGiWebsite/content/pages/the-mission/operations.md

 TESS will observe from a unique High Earth Orbit (HEO) that will provide an unobstructed view of its field to obtain continuous light curves and a more stable platform for precise photometry than the low-Earth orbit.
 The TESS orbit is elliptical, with nominal perigee and apogee of 17 and 59 Earth radii, respectively, and a 13.7-day period in 2:1 resonance with the Moon’s orbit.
 The orbit is above Earth’s radiation belts providing a low-radiation environment.

+TESS data are returned to Earth during each orbital perigee using the Deep Space Network.

 <br/>

 <img class="img-responsive" style="max-width:67%;" src="images/mission/tess_orbit_Winnpresentation.png">